OpenTranslationBible/open-bible/en-GB/47.2 Corinthians/md/2-corinthians-01.md

 ## 2 Corinthians 1:12

-For our pride is this, the testimony of our conscience, that in holiness and godly sincerity, not in fleshly wisdom but in the grace of God, we have conducted ourselves in the world, and especially toward you.
+For our pride is this, the testimony of our conscience, that in holiness and godly sincerity, not in worldly wisdom but in the grace of God, we have conducted ourselves in the world, and especially toward you.

 ## 2 Corinthians 1:13